-Mike Hopkins: ‘We’re willing to go anywhere to play anybody’ as Washington faces No. 13 Virginia Tech
+‘We’re willing to go anywhere to play anybody’: Virginia Tech just another top-15 opponent for UW

 Before then, Hopkins hopes the experience of playing Auburn and Gonzaga — as well as last year’s blowout against Virginia Tech — helps the Huskies on Saturday.

-Priority No. 1 is slowing down a red-hot Hokies offense that averages 82.0 points, ranks third in the country in three-point shooting (44.9 percent) and sixth in 3-pointers per game (11.7).
+Priority No. 1 is slowing down a red-hot Hokies offense that averages 82.0 points, ranks third in the country in three-point shooting (44.9 percent) and sixth in three-pointers per game (11.7).

 Last year, Virginia Tech converted 11 of 14 shots behind the arc in the first half en route to a 59-28 halftime lead.

-The Hokies return five of their top six scorers – including senior guards Ahmed Hill and Nickeil Alexander-Walker who scored 23 and 20 points respectively against UW – from last season’s 21-12 team that advanced to the first round of the NCAA tournament.
+The Hokies return five of their top six scorers — including senior guards Ahmed Hill and Nickeil Alexander-Walker, who scored 23 and 20 points, respectively, against UW — from last season’s 21-12 team that advanced to the first round of the NCAA tournament.

 “Hopefully, we can defend better,” Hopkins said.
 “If we can do that, we’ll have a chance.
 We’ll be in the game.

 “And that’s what you’re trying to do.
-You’re trying to put yourself in position to be in that game to have a chance to win.”
+You’re trying to put yourself in position to be in that game, to have a chance to win.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.